rusticlion/Manastorm/manastorm_codebase_dump.md

                 for _, reservation in ipairs(tokenReservations) do
                     local token = self.manaPool.tokens[reservation.index]

-                    -- Mark the token as being channeled token.state = "CHANNELED"
+                    -- Mark the token as being channeled using state machine if available if token.setState then
+                        token:setState(Constants.TokenStatus.CHANNELED)
+                    else
+                        token.state = "CHANNELED"
+                    end

                     -- Store original position for animation
                     token.startX = token.x